Rodent Identification & Prevention

 What are rodents?

-Rodents are one of the most dangerous and prolific types of pests in the world, and that's no exception here in Indiana and Michigan.
+Rodents are one of the most dangerous and prolific types of pests in the world, and that's no exception here in Michigan.
 These disease-spreading mammals can make you sick and destroy your house, so you need to avoid them at all costs.